How Your Menstrual Cycle Affects Your Sleep and What You Can Do About It

 According to research conducted by the US National Sleep Foundation, 30% of people experience disturbed sleep during their periods and 23% also stated they struggle to get a full eight hours in the week running up to their period.
 While people who experience PMS are twice as likely to experience insomnia, 70% of people with premenstrual dysphoric disorder (PMDD) say they experience insomnia-like problems while 80% describe themselves as overly tired.

-When focusing on the phases in our cycle, studies show sleep issues such as insomnia have been found to be more common during the luteal phase.
-The luteal phase starts right after ovulation and ends when your period starts—basically, it’s the second half of your cycle, and coincides with when PMS hits.
+When focusing on the phases in our cycle, studies show sleep issues such as insomnia b more common during the luteal phase.
+The luteal phase starts right after ovulation and ends when your period starts—basically, it’s the second half of your cycle and coincides with when PMS hits.
 Even if you don’t identify as someone with PMS, the hormonal shifts that occur during the luteal phase can still affect your sleep.

 The hormone progesterone is commonly thought of as the culprit behind menstrual insomnia.
 Progesterone levels increase dramatically during the luteal phase of the menstrual cycle and dip significantly during menstruation, which explains why many often feel relieved or even euphoric after their periods.
 These fluctuations can change your body’s ability to regulate body temperature, resulting in some very uncomfortable nights.

 People who suffer from PMDD are prone to experience enhanced symptoms such as fatigue, insomnia, hypersomnia, elevated temperature levels, or even nightmares!